 Nina Shapiro-Perl, Board Member

 Nina Shapiro-Perl is an award-winning producer and director who has served in recent years as Filmmaker-in-Residence at American University, where she teaches and leads the Community Voice Project.
 Before joining the faculty of American University, she worked for twenty years building and directing the Video Services Department and Greenhouse Cultural Program of the Service Employees International Union.
 Nina earned her doctorate from the University of Connecticut as a social anthropologist.
 Her first job outside academia was as a writer and producer at Maryland Public Television.
-Her first independent film, the a Through the Eye of the Needle – The Art of Esther Nisenthal Krinitz, documents the art and story of Holocaust survivor and artist Esther Nisenthal Krinitz.
+Her first independent film, Through the Eye of the Needle: The Art of Esther Nisenthal Krinitz, documents the art and story of Holocaust survivor and artist Esther Nisenthal Krinitz.
 It premiered in December 2011 at the Washington Jewish Film Festival where it won the Audience Favorite Documentary award.
 It also won the Audience Choice Best Short award at the San Diego Jewish Film Festival, as well as Audience Best Short award at the Los Angeles Jewish Film Festival and a Special Mention at the Miami Jewish Film Festival.
 Professionally juried awards include a CINE Golden Eagle Award, a TIVA Silver Medal and the Docs-in-Progress Alumni Arts in Focus award.
 The film has aired on multiple public TV stations around the US.